pemcg/object_walker/README.md

 ## Installation

+There are two ways of installing object\_walker.

+### The Easy Way

+Copy the investigative_debugging.zip datastore export to your local system, and import it from the *Automate -> Import / Export* menu.
+This will import a domain called `Investigative_Debugging` containing the `Discovery` namespace, and its class, instance and method.
+The class schema contains a sample general-purpose whitelist.

+### The Manual Way

 In a suitable namespace, create an _ObjectWalker_ class, and an instance and method each of name _object\_walker_, as follows:

 ![Screenshot 04](images/screenshot04.jpg)